 In Chapter 7 we looked at universal quantum circuits built from low-level gates: CNOTs, phase gates, and Hadamards.
 These are the types of gates you might be able to implement on the hardware level of a quantum computer.
 However, many useful quantum algorithms will contain higher-level primitives: classical oracles, controlled unitaries, adders, etc. In this chapter we will see how we can translate these higher-level constructions into the lower-level ones, and how we can reason with the higher-level constructions directly.
 To do this we will introduce a new derived generator for ZX-diagrams: the H-box.
 This is a spider-like contraption that allows us to easily represent AND-like gates, just like how the X-spider allows us to represent XOR-like gates.

 Let’s take a look first at controlled unitaries.
 First, what is a controlled unitary?
-Given some n-qubit unitary U, the k-controlled U is an (n + k)-qubit unitary that applies U to the bottom n qubits if and only if the top k qubits are all in the |1 state.
+Given some -qubit unitary , the -controlled is an -qubit unitary that applies to the bottom qubits if and only if the top qubits are all in the state.
 In terms of quantum circuit notation we write the following:

-(9.1)
+| (9.1) |

-We refer to the top k qubits here as the ‘control wires’, with the bottom n qubits being the ‘target wires’.
+We refer to the top qubits here as the ‘control wires’, with the bottom qubits being the ‘target wires’.
 We use quantum circuit notation here, instead of ZX-diagrams, because there is no easy way to represent controlled unitaries in ZX.
 We’ll see later in this chapter how to remedy this.

 Example 9.1.1.
 We have already encountered a couple of simple examples of controlled unitaries: the CNOT and CZ gates.
-In the CNOT gate we have added one control to the single-qubit X gate, while for the CZ gate we have added one control to the single-qubit Z gate.
+In the CNOT gate we have added one control to the single-qubit gate, while for the CZ gate we have added one control to the single-qubit gate.

 When dealing with controlled unitaries, we will often talk about the unitary ‘firing’ or ‘not firing’.
-By this we mean whether the qubits on the control wires are in the state that makes U get applied on the target wires, or whether the identity happens instead.
-For instance, in the CNOT gate, the NOT gate fires when the top qubit is in the |1 state.
+By this we mean whether the qubits on the control wires are in the state that makes get applied on the target wires, or whether the identity happens instead.
+For instance, in the CNOT gate, the NOT gate fires when the top qubit is in the state.
 When analysing the logic of a circuit containing controlled gates, we can often reduce the analysis to a case distinction where we consider the situation where the gate fires, and where it does not fire (see the next proposition for an example of this).
 As an example of this kind of logic, let’s prove the following proposition.

 Proof.
 Note that the controlled unitary on the left-hand side fires iff that on the right-hand side fires.
 Let’s check the two cases of firing and not firing to see that they agree on both cases.
 If the gate does not fire, then the right-hand side is the identity.
-On the left-hand side, if U doesn’t fire, then the V and V cancel so that it also gives the identity.
-If instead the gates do fire then both sides implement the V UV gate on the bottom qubits. □
+On the left-hand side, if doesn’t fire, then the and cancel so that it also gives the identity.
+If instead the gates do fire then both sides implement the gate on the bottom qubits. □

 A controlled unitary of particular importance is the Toffoli gate.
-This is the controlled CNOT gate, or equivalently, the two-qubit-controlled X gate.
+This is the controlled CNOT gate, or equivalently, the two-qubit-controlled gate.

 Definition 9.1.4.
-The Toffoli gate is the three-qubit unitary defined by |x,y,z|x,y,(x y) z.
+The Toffoli gate is the three-qubit unitary defined by .
 That is, it XORs the value of the third qubit with the AND of the first two qubits.
 In quantum circuit notation we write the Toffoli gate as:

 The Toffoli gate is important for a number of reasons.
 First, it is universal for classical reversible logic.
 Let’s unpack that statement a bit.
 What do we mean by classical reversible logic?
-A classical function is any map f : 𝔽2n 𝔽2n.
-Such a map only corresponds to a unitary via Uf|x = |f(x) iff f is a bijection, and hence has an inverse.
+A classical function is any map .
+Such a map only corresponds to a unitary via iff is a bijection, and hence has an inverse.
 When a classical function has an inverse, we say it is reversible.
 As it turns out, any classical reversible function can be decomposed into a sequence of generalised Toffoli gates.
-These are the n-qubit generalisations of the Toffoli gate that control a NOT gate on n 1 wires (hence, the NOT and CNOT gates also count as such generalised Toffoli gates).
-As we will see later, if we allow for clean ancillae initialised in the 0 state that also have to be brought back to the 0 state at the end of the circuit, then we can implement any reversible function using just (the three-bit) Toffoli and the NOT gate.
+These are the -qubit generalisations of the Toffoli gate that control a NOT gate on wires (hence, the NOT and CNOT gates also count as such generalised Toffoli gates).
+As we will see later, if we allow for clean ancillae initialised in the state that also have to be brought back to the state at the end of the circuit, then we can implement any reversible function using just (the three-bit) Toffoli and the NOT gate.
 It is in this sense that the Toffoli gate is universal for classical reversible logic.
-Second, the Toffoli gate is essentially the ‘quantum AND gate’: if we input a |0 on the input of the target, and post-select the controls to |+⟩ we can easily verify that:
+Second, the Toffoli gate is essentially the ‘quantum AND gate’: if we input a on the input of the target, and post-select the controls to we can easily verify that:

 Since we also have a NOT gate, we can combine these two gates to perform arbitrary classical logic in a quantum circuit (although because the above construction uses post-selection, we will have to be a bit smarter about this).
 Third, which is related to the previous point, we can use Toffoli gates to add control wires to other unitaries: